Tomato Hornworm Caterpillar Identification and Control

-So take a close look at your tomato plants.
-Caterpillars almost always leave evidence: If there are caterpillars eating your tomato plants, you will see damage to the leaves.
-Look for fresh "gouges" taken out of the edges of the leaves.
+2. Look for fresh "gouges" taken out of the edges of some of the leaves.
 If the eaten edges are brown, the caterpillar has likely moved on a few days ago and could be anywhere on the plant.
 If the edges are green and fresh, the culprit is probably nearby.
-You are likely no more than a foot or two away from a very large caterpillar.
-They are silent, still, and beautifully camouflaged, and you will need to spend some time finding them.

 Caterpillar Droppings Can Give Away Their Location